-A detailed programme of technical and repertoire study supported by the three conducting professors and regular guest masterclasses complements a wealth of high quality podium time, including public performances with full orchestra, orchestral and sectional preparation for visiting international conductors, individual projects, and regular collaborations with the Composition Faculty.
+A detailed programme of technical and repertoire study supported by the conducting professors and regular guest masterclasses complements a wealth of high quality podium time, including public performances with full orchestra, orchestral and sectional preparation for visiting international conductors, individual projects, and regular collaborations with the Composition Faculty.

 Conductors at the RCM have the opportunity to develop a wide range of skills, gaining an all-round understanding of the artistic, psychological, practical and business issues involved in making a career as an orchestral conductor.

 Professional engagement will be a key component of your experience as a conductor at the RCM.
 Industry professionals periodically meet with our students, providing valuable insights and career advice.
 One recent visitor was Paul Hughes, General Manager of the BBC Symphony Orchestra, who shared his thoughts on programme planning, from both artistic and financial points of view.
 In addition, visiting conductors of the highest calibre often work with RCM conducting students on preparing performances of key repertoire.

 'The wealth of high-calibre opportunities, supportive and experienced staff, professional and yet welcoming atmosphere are only some of the many reasons why RCM is the place to be!'